shreyahunur/Spam-Classifier/README.md

 * Random Forest Classifier

 These classification methods will help us to classify the data into spam and not-spam, based on given features.

+## Performance Metrics

+Since it is a classification problem we will use the following performance metrics:-

+* Accuracy
+* Confusion Matrix
+* Precision
+* Recall
+* F1 score
+* Receiver operating characteristic(ROC) and Area under the curve(AUC)